moehrenzahn/devotionalium-wp/readme.txt

 2. The Devotionalium configuration area.

 == Changelog ==
+= 1.2.0 =
+* Add setting to toggle Quran display
+* Fixes and updates for new API format
 = 1.1.0 =
 * Add ability to choose an API endpoint url
 * request specific days from the API instead of offsets